-- Bottle after 20-30 days fermentation; depending on fermenting temperature.
-Ours has typically run about 28 days; the recipe calls for 20 days.
-The resulting mead should be slightly “herby” to the nose and taste and quite bubbly like ale.
+- Bottle after fermentation is complete; depending on fermenting temperature.
+Ours has typically run close to 30 days; the recipe calls for 20 days.
+The resulting mead should be slightly “herby” to the nose and taste and be well carbonated.

 This basic recipe can and should be adjusted to meet the goals and desires of the brewer.

-The choice of fresh vs. dried sage, pellet vs. leaf hops, type of hop, type of sage, specific yeast strain, yeast culture versus yeast from an active fermentation, amount of hops/sage, are all possible modifications to the basic recipe based on convenience, historical focus, or preference.
+The choice of honey, fresh vs. dried sage, pellet vs. leaf hops, type of hop, type of sage, specific yeast strain, yeast culture versus yeast from an active fermentation, amount of hops/sage, modeling of barrel aging or not, and modeling of resined barrel or not are all possible modifications to the basic recipe based on convenience, historical focus, or preference.

 Most brewers also have preferences on how they carry out brewing and fermentation.
 In particular the level of technology and science used in the brewing process is highly individual.
 Some of these techniques and methods will affect the outcome of the recipe, and adjustments may be required if a more ‘historical’ flavor is desired.